Blockchain indexing firm The Graph enlists Streaming Fast in $60M grant deal

 StreamingFast will start effective immediately by supporting The Graph as it continues its multi-blockchain expansion.
 StreamingFast engineers and project managers will also work on subgraph development, support for new Layer 1 protocols, core protocol development, indexing and performance improvements, contributing to the governance process, development tooling and education.

-Marc-Antoine Ross, CEO of StreamingFast, said in a statement that opening sourcing his company’s tech and joining The Graph as a core developer is a good outcome for StreamingFast, as it is philosophically aligned and the pooled resources will be powerful.
-He said the team is eager to dedicate time and resources to the betterment of The Graph and the Web3 ecosystem at large in the years ahead.

-“We truly believe that protocols will eat the world and today’s announcement exemplifies this,” Ross said in an email to VentureBeat.
+“We truly believe that protocols will eat the world and today’s announcement exemplifies this,” CEO Marc-Antoine Ross said in an email to VentureBeat.
 “We launched the company three years ago with the vision to build a traditional SaaS model but soon realized the powerful coordination and incentive mechanisms of protocols and Web3.
 With this core dev grant, we are paving the way for an alternative path for traditional VC-backed businesses operating in Web3.”

 The decentralized web and Web3 represent a chance to reboot the internet.
 The plan is to enable peer-to-peer transactions without a middleman so that decentralized applications can simply run on the blockchain.
 Fans of decentralized note that the centralization of the web led to companies acquiring our personal data and then selling it for advertising revenue.